qarmin/czkawka/README.md

 | Czkawka CLI Release(First Run) | 128s |
 | Czkawka CLI Release(Second Run) | 8s |

+Differences should be more visible when using slower processor or faster disk.

 ## License
 Code is distributed under MIT license.